cfdp/cfdp.dk/wp-content/plugins/sexybookmarks/readme.txt

 == Screenshots ==

-1. Sexy Share Buttons - A quick preview of the final outcome (excess hidden)
-2. Sexy Share Buttons - Another preview of the final outcome with excess networks displayed upon hover
-3. Classic Share Buttons - Classic Bookmarks offer a clean-cut and professional look for your blog
-4. Recommendations - Drive pageviews and increase time on site with this related content widget
-5. Top Bar - Drive more shares to your content with this additional call-to-action
-6. An 100% integrated and customizable approach - It all comes together nicely in one place!
+1. An 100% integrated and customizable approach - all the tools and apps you need in one place!
+Whether you want to get people sharing, grow your fans, make money, or know who's reading your content, we'll help you get it done.
+2. Related Content configuration panel - Drive pageviews and increase time on site with this tool.
+3. Share Buttons configuration panel - Make it easy for your visitors to share your site's content via social networks, email, blogs, IM, and more.
+4. De-clutter your WordPress installation.
+All the tools you need in one robust plugin.
+5. You're in great company - Gizmo Gadget
+6. You're in great company - Your Lighter Side
+7. You're in great company - Guilty Kitchen
+8. You're in great company - Career Girl

 == Installation ==